- Published on Thursday, September 30, 2021, last updated

 Three open-source GitHub Action for Slack notifications

-During our study, we’ve found four applications on the GitHub marketplace to set up GitHub Action notifications to Slack.
+During our research, we’ve found four applications on the GitHub marketplace to set up GitHub Action notifications to Slack.
 We decided to focus on the top three that had more than 100 stars at the time of the article.

 Slack notify

-This application was created by rtCamp and has 775 stars on GitHub.
+This application was created by rtCamp and has 874 stars on GitHub.
 They developed two other applications for GitHub Action: PHPCS Code Review and Deploy WordPress.

 Their API is well-documented and explained.
 Optionally, Slack notify can support Hashicorp Vault too.